Automate Your Digital Asset Sharing With Brand Portals

 Brand portals give administrators the ability to oversee shared files within the portal.
 This ensures all brand material is being given out correctly and to the right people.
 The efficiency this creates optimizes not only brand asset management but also the entire day-to-day operations.

 Brand portals need to be accessible for all access channels, especially mobile.
 The chances are high that externals are going to access brand portals using mobile devices.
 Ensure your brand company portal is versatile enough to fulfill its purpose without frustrations for externals.
+This requires, in particular, extensive mobile-accessible brand portals.

 Mobile-friendly portals diversify not only the access points but also the externals seeking information through a multitude of devices.
 The portal should not only function on mobile devices, it should also be optimized aesthetically for mobile devices.
-The chances of continued portal use depend on the ability to make a functional, visually-pleasing portal that is mobile-friendly.
+The chances of continued portal use depend on the ability to make a functional, visually-pleasing portal that is mobile-available.

 As your brand portal opens up content to externals, adjust it accordingly to handle every possible usage outcome.
 Make sure the process of retrieving digital content from your company is secure, efficient and convenient.